HardisonCo/.github/international/jamaica/jm-health/hms-abc/index.md

 ## Integration Points

-This document outlines how HMS-ABC is integrated with jm_Health systems in Jamaica.
+This document outlines how HMS-ABC is integrated with jm-health systems in Jamaica.